theRealAph/ScopeLocals/README.md

 This example demonstrates that thread-local variables _can_ be used to implement the behaviour needed for this case.
-However, there are problems with the design of thread-local variables that affect even this sort of well-structured use.
+However, there are problems with the design of thread-local variables that affect even this example of well-structured use.

 - *Unconstrained Mutability*  —  Every thread-local variable is _mutable_:
   that is to say, any code that can access a thread-local variable's `get()` can